 To record your expenses, you need to follow a systematic procedure.
 The steps involved in recording expenses answer your question on how to record expenses.

-Keep them separate from your personal expenses.
+Step 1: Keep them separate from your expenses.

 How to separate business and personal account

 The expenses you spend for your business differ from those incurred for your personal needs.
-Mixing up business and personal expenses is bad practice and must be avoided.
+Mixing up business and personal expenses is a bad practice and must be avoided.
 Separate your business expenses from personal expenses.

-Choose who will keep track of expenses and how.
+Step 2: Choose who will keep track of expenses and how.

 It is crucial to decide who will do the work.
 You need a bookkeeper to track your expenses.
-You could do it yourself, meaning you have to devote a lot of time for this work daily.
+You could do it yourself, meaning you have to devote a lot of time to this work daily.
 Using a software tool is an option, but you still need to record expenses in the software.
 You could also hire a bookkeeper or virtual assistant to complete your work.

-Select accounting and bookkeeping procedures
+Step 3: Select accounting and bookkeeping procedures

-Be sure to classify them correctly.
+Step 4: Be sure to classify them correctly.

-Save your receipts.
+Step 5: Save your receipts.

 Save receipts for payments, as the IRS requires you to keep records for three years.
+Saving receipts may seem like a mundane task, but it's critical for tax compliance.

-Balance your bank accounts and expenses
+Step 6: Balance your bank accounts and expenses

 Reconcile the expenses you have recorded by tallying them with your bank account.
 It ensures you can spot any errors and rectify them.

-Ensure you don't overlook any typical small business expenses.
+Step 6: Ensure you don't overlook any typical small business expenses.

 You have to record every single expense incurred.
 If you buy a pen, you may not feel it is important to record it.
 But it is an expense for your business and must be recorded to help you claim deductions later.